PiwikPRO/PPMS-PublicDocs/tag_manager/content_security_policy.rst

             </script>

 .. note::
-    Finally, not all 3rd party tools that are available as build-in templates are adjusted to work with Content Security Policy.
+    Finally, not all 3rd party tools that are available as built-in templates are adjusted to work with Content Security Policy.
 This includes e.g. Google Analytics.
 In such cases, please refer to documentation of each respective tool (e.g. https://developers.google.com/web/fundamentals/security/csp).

 Tag Manager debugger